noam972/fast-food-review-platform/README.md

 # simple-react-redux-reducers-saga-webkit-express-mongoose-boilerplate
-Simple(r) full stack boilerplate code implementing a Flickr Gallery using up to date dependencies (May2019).
+Simple(r) full stack boilerplate code implementing a Fast-Food-Review-Platform using up to date dependencies (May2019).

 To start the server:
 1. start mongodb using mongod